garygr2002/Rebalance/README.md

 ## Output Files

 The software writes all output files except its log file in type-specific subdirectories in the directory identified in the source preference.
-These output files are described below.
-In each type-specific subdirectory, the user will find nested subdirectories specific to the portfolio mnemonics specified in the [Portfolio File](#portfolio-file), and referenced in the [Holding File](#holding-file).
+The output files are described below.
+In each type-specific subdirectory, the user will find nested subdirectories specific to the [Portfolio Mnemonics](#portfolio-mnemonic) specified in the [Portfolio File](#portfolio-file), and referenced in the [Holding File](#holding-file).
 Put succinctly, this means that the software organizes the reports by specific investor using the directory hierarchy.
 The output files are as follows:

+### Log File

+The log file is not investor specific.
+Files in this format are located in a directory named "log" in the directory identified in the source preference.
+Files of this type have the prefix "log_" followed by the date designation in the format "yyyymmdd", and a file type of ".txt".
+Unlike other output files that the software generates, the software keys the date of the log to the day the user ran the software, not the date of the [Holding File](#holding-file) that it read.

+The log file contains log entries made by the software that are at or above the log level preference (see [-l lglv](#-level-lglv)).
+These can include errors, warnings or information that occurred in the most recent run of the software.
+Subsequent runs of the software on the same day overwrite the log file.

 ### Action File

 The action file is one of four investor-specific text files that are output by the software.
 Files in this format are located in a directory named "action" in the directory identified in the source preference.
 Files of this type have the prefix "action_" followed by the date designation in the format "yyyymmdd", and a file type of ".txt".
 When run with no command line options, the software will write an action file for each investor that has holdings in the [Holding File](#holding-file).
 The date of the action files will match that from the source [Holding File](#holding-file).

 The action file contains user-readable instructions for rebalancing a portfolio.
-The file is broken down into sections first by institution, then by account.
+The software breaks down the file into sections first by institution, then by account.
 For each account, the software will first report the number of shares of individual stocks, bonds, or ETFs that the user will need to buy or sell in order to realize the rebalance.

 For accounts that have a [Rebalance Procedure](#rebalance-procedure) of "percent", the software will then report the reallocation percentages per ticker needed to rebalance the account.
 For accounts that have a [Rebalance Procedure](#rebalance-procedure) of "redistribute", the software will report mutual fund transfers organized by the fund from which assets are coming, and then in order of decreasing value.
 If there are stock, bond or ETF purchases or sales in the same account, the software may report either purchases or sales of mutual funds using these assets.
 Assets coming from stock/bond/ETF purchases or sales would not be indicated as transferred from any other mutual fund.